 1.4 Scale Insects:

-1.4.1 Ceroplastes cirripediformis
+1.4.1 Ceroplastes cirripediformis:

-Population peaked in November, with mean populations of 3.99/20 trees, respectively.
+Population peaked in November, with mean population of 3.99/20 trees, respectively.
 This investigation aligns with the findings of Bakr [6].
 Maximum temperature had a significant negative correlation (r = -0.659), while morning (r = 0.709) and evening relative humidity (r = 0.819) had positive significant correlations.

 1.4.2 Icerya purchasi:

 The incidence of this pest was observed from October to January and in June.
-The peak population was seen in the month of November with mean population of 1.67/20 trees.
-The present study is agreeing with the findings of Mohamed and Bakry [14].
-Maximum temperature (r = -0.391) and minimum temperature (r = -0.037) negatively correlated and which is non-significant.
+The peak population was seen in the month of November, with a mean population of 1.67/20 trees.
+The present study agrees with the findings of Mohamed and Bakry [14].
+Maximum temperature (r = -0.391) and minimum temperature (r = -0.037) negatively correlated,which is non-significant.

-1.4.3 Perissopneumon ferox;
+1.4.3 Perissopneumon ferox:

-This pest was noticed in July and reached peak during June with average population of 1.31/20 trees.
-This is in agrees with the findings of Chowdhury [8].
+This pest was noticed in July and reached peak during June with an average population of 1.31/20 trees.
+This agrees with the findings of Chowdhury [8].

-1.4.4 Labioproctus poleii;
+1.4.4 Labioproctus poleii:

 Predominantly found on the fruit trees [19].
-The data supporting for above results were not found, but findings of Chowdhury [8], revealed that scale insect population started to increase after the winter season and maintained a steady level up to the end of the rainy season (March to August).
-Correlation analysis shows that highly significant with morning relative humidity (r = 0.577).
+The data supporting for above results were not found, but findings of Chowdhury [8] revealed that scale insect population started to increase after the winter season and maintained a steady level up to the end of the rainy season (March to August).
+Correlation analysis shows that it is highly significant with morning relative humidity (r = 0.577).

 1.5 Pulvinaria psidii and Parasaissetia nigra:

 Highest populations recorded in June, with mean populations of 2.76 and 2.67/20 trees, respectively.
-This investigation agrees with the findings of Elwan [10] and Basavaraju [7] respectively.
+This investigation agrees with the findings of Elwan [10] and Basavaraju [7], respectively.

-Correlation study of P. psidii reveals minimum temperature had a significant positive correlation (r = 0.652), while morning (r = 0.200) and evening humidity (r = 0.249) showed non-significant positive relationships, in agreement with Elwan [10].
+Correlation study of P. psidii reveals that minimum temperature had a significant positive correlation (r = 0.652), while morning (r = 0.200) and evening humidity (r = 0.249) showed non-significant positive relationships, in agreement with Elwan [10].

 1.6 Ferrisia virgata: